doctorfree/DoctorFreeScripts/README.md

     When invoked as chkhome it checks directories in $HOME

+[**chkinst**](chkinst) - Check if installed versions of files in current directory are different in order to determine if git repository is up-to-date.

 [**femvidlinks**](femvidlinks) - Create symbolic links to movie files where possible to reduce duplicate storage of movies.
 Link into my iTunes library.

 [**femzip**](femzip) - Convenience script to unzip Femjoy photo downloads

 [**latest**](latest) - List the top N newest files in a directory or hierarchy

+[**mandelhist**](mandelhist) - Display a zoom on the Mandelbrot set with histograms using a built-in ffplay/ffmpeg filter.

 [**mkcomps**](mkcomps) - Join 2 or 3 images then split the resulting composite
 in half.
 Uses ImageMagick.